Shotwick Park

-Shotwick Park is a small settlement and former civil parish, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Shotwick Park is a former civil parish, now in the parishes of Saughall and Shotwick Park and Puddington, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 Located between the villages of Shotwick and Saughall, it is approximately 8 km north west of Chester and close to the Welsh border.
-The civil parish was abolished on 1 April 2015 to form Saughall and Shotwick Park, with part also incorporated into the parish of Puddington.
+Shotwick Park was formerly an extra-parochial area, in 1858 Shotwick Park became a civil parish, on 1 April 2015 the parish was abolished to form "Saughall and Shotwick Park", part also incorporated into the parish of Puddington.